Skip to main content

 --access Allow

-# Create the VM with a custom script extension
+# Create the VM in East US with cloud-init user data

 az vm create \